Fishing For Ontario Brown Trout

 Temperatures: Brown trout tend to be most active at certain temperatures.
 The optimal temperature range for feeding is about 55 to 67°F (12 to 19 °C) but they can survive and be active from 35 to 68 °F (2 to 20 °C).

-One word of caution is to not fish for brown trout or brook trout above 68°F / 20 °C because doing so can seriously stress the fish out or even kill them during the fight.
+One word of caution is to not fish for brown trout or brown trout above 68°F / 20 °C because doing so can seriously stress the fish out or even kill them during the fight.

-During the later part of hot summer days check the water temperatures frequently because once the water temps get around 69F they tend to stop feeding, this would be a good time to go find colder water or end your fishing for the day.
+During the later part of hot summer days check the water temperatures frequently because once the water temps get around 69F brown trout tend to stop feeding which is a good time to go find colder water or end your fishing for the day.

 HOW TO FISH FOR BROWN TROUT

-Fishing Methods: The most common methods of fishing for brown trout include Fly fishing, Spin fishing with lures or using floats and bait with a spinning reel or a bait caster or even a centerpin reel.
+Fishing Methods: The most common methods of fishing for brown trout include Fly fishing, Spin fishing with lures, or using floats and bait with a spinning reel or a bait caster, or even a Centerpin reel.